jdrtommey/rustycoils/README.md

 ```

 Individual primitive coils can be added to the AxialSystem with a unique UTF-8 identifier.
+The units are S.I. with radius,thickness,length and positions in Metres, and current in Amperes.
+The primitives locations are defined from one end, i.e., a 10 metre long solenoid located 5m from the origin will have one opening at 5m and the second at 15 meters.

 ```rust
 //define physical parameters